toddaustin07/rpi-st-device/README.md

 Two Ways to Proceed
 -------------------
-1) Download mastersetup script to your Pi home directory, chmod +x to make it executable, and run it: http://toddaustin07.github.io
+1) Use a fully-automated bash script to quickly get up and running
-2) Follow step-by-step manual configuration guide http://toddaustin07.github.io/ConfigGuide.pdf
+2) Follow step-by-step MANUAL configuration guide

+For either option, start here ==> http://toddaustin07.github.io

 Work in progress
 ----------------